01 of 02

-The fly stitch is a basic surface embroidery stitch that you can work singly, as a scattered filling, or in rows (as shown in the diagram).
+Fly stitch is a basic surface embroidery stitch that you can work singly, as a scattered filling, or in rows.
 You can also work it with some variations, making it useful for stitching different types of lines with cleaner and fewer stitches.

-Each fly stitch is composed of two stitches — a horizontal long stitch and a vertical tacking stitch.
+Each fly stitch is composed of two stitches — a horizontal long stitch, which becomes a V, and a vertical tacking stitch.

-To work a single fly stitch, bring the needle up through the fabric and then down a short distance away, leaving a loop on the... surface of the fabric.
+To work a single fly stitch, bring the needle up through the fabric (point 1) and then down a short distance away (point 2), leaving a loop on the surface of the fabric.

-Bring the needle up through the fabric again, just above the center of the loop you just made.
+Bring the needle up through the fabric again, just above the center of the loop you just made (point 3).

 As you bring the needle up through the loop, pull the thread until the loop becomes taut, forming a V. Be careful not to pull it too tight, however, or it will pull in the fabric as well.

-Insert the needle into the fabric on the opposite side of the loop, tacking it in place.
+Insert the needle into the fabric on the opposite side of the loop (point 4), tacking it in place.

 Updated by Mollie JohansonContinue to 2 of 2 below.